Farhud: The Golden Square coup

-In 1941, a group of pro-Nazi Iraqi officers, known as the "Golden Square" and led by General Rashid Ali, overthrew Regent Abdul Ilah on April 1 after staging a successful coup.
+In 1941 a group of pro-Fascist and pro-Nazi Iraqi officers, known as the "Golden Square" and led by General Rashid Ali, overthrew Regent Abdul Ilah on April 1 after staging a successful coup.
 The coup had significant popular support, particularly in Baghdad.
 Historian Orit Bashkin writes that "All, apparently, yearned for the departure of the British after two long decades of interference in Iraqi affairs".

-Iraq's new government then was quickly involved in confrontation with the British over the terms of the military treaty forced on Iraq at independence.
-The treaty gave the British unlimited rights to base troops in Iraq and transit troops through Iraq.
-The British arranged to land large numbers of soldiers from India in Iraq to force the country to show its intentions.
-Iraq refused to let them land and confrontations afterward occurred both near Basra in the south and to the west of Baghdad near the British base complex and airfield.
-The Germans dispatched a group of 26 heavy fighters to aid in a futile air attack on the British airbase at Habbaniya which accomplished nothing.
+Iraq's new government then was quickly involved in confrontation with the British over the terms of the Anglo-Iraqi Treaty signed in 1930.
+The treaty gave the British unlimited rights to base and transit forces through Iraq.
+In response to the coup, the British landed the 10th Indian Infantry Brigade at Basra.
+Officials of the new regime refused to let them land and confrontations afterward occurred both near Basra in the south and to the west of Baghdad near the British base complex and airfield.
+The Germans dispatched a group of 26 heavy fighters to aid in a futile air attack on RAF Habbaniya which was defeated.

-Winston Churchill sent a telegram to President Franklin D. Roosevelt, warning him that if the Middle East fell to Germany, victory against the Nazis would be a "hard, long and bleak proposition" given that Hitler would have access to the oil reserves there.
+Winston Churchill sent a telegram to US President Franklin D. Roosevelt, warning him that if the Middle East fell to Germany, victory against the Nazis would be a "hard, long and bleak proposition" given that Hitler would have access to the oil reserves there.
 The telegram dealt with the larger issues of war in the Middle East rather than Iraq exclusively.